 SHAP3D is a collaboration between the University of Massachusetts Lowell, University of Connecticut and Georgia Institute of Technology to create an National Science Foundation I/UCRC focused on 3D printing.
 The Center's work encompasses many different additive printing/manufacturing methods and will enable:

 - Rational design and creation of new material feedstocks,

 - Understanding the material properties, protocols, and design rules used in 3D printing, and

 - Developing new 3D printing methods for novel materials and composites.

 In an I/UCRC, NSF funding and pooled member fees are used to perform pre-competitive research.
 University faculty and students conduct the industry-defined research projects.
 Industry members have access to this research to expedite commercialization of new materials, printing methods, and products.

-Our first semi-annual Industrial Advisory Board (IAB) meeting will be held at Georgia Tech on October 23-24, 2018.For more information about Fall 2018 IAB Meeting
+Our second semi-annual Industrial Advisory Board (IAB) meeting will be held at UCONN on May 15-16, 2019.Get more information about the Spring 2019 IAB Meeting